 Science project course: radiation and matter

-This is the project module for the BSc (Honours) Natural Sciences.
-You’ll undertake individual investigations within defined topics in the general area of radiation and matter1: quantum entanglement, gravitational lensing, exoplanets and astrophysical jets.
-There is also a Physics Education Research topic.
+In Science project course: radiation and matter (SXP390), you’ll undertake individual investigations within defined topics, which could include radiation and matter, quantum entanglement, gravitational lensing, exoplanets, astrophysical and jets – there’s also a Physics Education Research (PER) topic.
 You’ll need access to scientific literature, probably from electronic library sources.
-The study materials provide a guide to planning and conducting project work; help with searching and using the literature; and writing a report, but ultimately this is a chance for you to plan and execute a piece of work for yourself.
+The study materials guide planning and conducting project work, searching and using the literature, and writing a report.
+But ultimately, this is a chance for you to plan and execute a piece of work for yourself.

 What you will study